Original article appeared in 2016. Updated on 10/15/19

-A system of 164 bioswales – designed to use natural drainage to reduce stormwater runoff and help minimize pollution in nearby Newtown Creek – is being constructed in the Maspeth area in a $3.8 million project overseen by lifelong Queens resident Vanessa Galvez, 26, a Resident Engineer for the New York City Department of Design and Construction (DDC).
+A system of 164 bioswales – designed to use natural drainage to reduce stormwater runoff and help minimize pollution in nearby Newtown Creek – is being constructed in the Maspeth area in a $3.8 million project overseen by lifelong Queens resident Vanessa Galvez, 26, a Resident Engineer for the d (DDC).

 Bioswales are small natural areas, typically located in a sidewalk near a stormwater catch basin, that utilize extremely porous engineered soil, a variety of plants chosen for their ability to absorb water and thrive in an urban environment, as well as porous concrete to divert stormwater from streets and draw it into the ground.
 By redirecting thousands of gallons of stormwater from City sewers and sewage treatment facilities, bioswales reduce sewage overflow into local waterways during storms.
 They also increase a street’s drainage capacity, reducing the risk of flooding.